Skip to main content

 • Identify errors and / or variants within a given piece of music

-• Transcribe (and transliterate) accurately complete compositions or sections of compositions and lay out the music in an appropriate modern score format
+• Transcribe (and transliterate) accurately complete compositions or sections of compositions according to modern conventions

 Assessment method